-high temperature meat products.

-- represents slaughtering, wholesale and retail sales of fresh and frozen pork and hog farming.

-- represents slaughtering and sales of poultry, sales of ancillary products and services such as provision of logistics services, manufacturing of flavouring ingredients and natural casings, manufacture and sales of packaging services such as provision of logistics services, manufacturing of flavouring ingredients and natural casings, manufacture and sales of packaging materials, operating finance companies, property development companies, a chain of retail food stores, sales of biological pharmaceutical materials, trading of meat related products, and corporate expenses incurred by the Group.
+(i) represents production, wholesale and retail sales of low temperature and high Packaged meats temperature meat products. (ii) Pork represents slaughtering, wholesale and retail sales of fresh and frozen pork and hog farming. (iii) Others represents slaughtering and sales of poultry, sales of ancillary products and services such as provision of logistics services, manufacturing of flavouring ingredients and natural casings, manufacture and sales of packaging materials, operating finance companies, property development companies, a chain of retail food stores, sales of biological pharmaceutical materials, trading of meat related products, and corporate expenses incurred by the Group.